ipfs/ipfs-docs/docs/basics/desktop-app.md

 1. Click `Remove` in the drop down menu, a confirmation window will appear.
 1. In the confirmation window, ensure you have the `Also remove local pin` box checked (only present if the file is pinned).
 Confirm the removal by clicking the `Remove` button.

-No further action is required to permanently remove the file from IPFS, the garbage collector (GC) that is built into IPFS Desktop automatically runs every hour by default.
+No further action is required to permanently remove the file from IPFS, the garbage collector that is built into IPFS Desktop automatically runs every hour by default.
 If you wish to manually run the garbage collector to immediately remove the file, follow the steps below.

 1. Find the small IPFS logo.
 On MacOS it is in the top right of the screen on the Menu Bar, on Windows it is in the bottom right of the screen in the System Tray.
 1. Click on the IPFS logo and a drop down menu will appear.